 The Importance of Avoiding Caregiver Burnout

-Recent research shows that over 44 million Americans provide unpaid care to elderly loved ones or a disabled adult.
+Recent research shows that over 44 million Americans provide unpaid care to senior family members, friends or a disabled adult.
 Of these caregivers, an overwhelming majority (one out of three) reports their stress levels as high, and that their caregiving duties often force them to miss out on doing some of the things they most enjoy.

-Providing care for an elderly loved one can be a rewarding experience with benefits for both the caregiver and the recipient.
+Providing care for a senior family member or friend can be a rewarding experience with benefits for both the caregiver and the recipient.
 However, when caregivers put so much effort into caregiving duties that they start to neglect their own well-being, they also begin to suffer mentally, physically and emotionally.

 Signs of Caregiver Stress